Date: Friday 19 July 2019 - 27 July 2019

 Augusta Armory, Fort Custer Training Center

-Requirements: NSCC - Must be an E2 or above and 14 years old at the start of training and have completed 2nd Class Swim Qualification.
+Requirements: NSCC - Must be an E2 or above and 14 years old by 27 July, 2019 and have completed 2nd Class Swim Qualification.

-The Officer in Charge LT John Able will contact you regarding details of the training.
+The Officer in Charge (OIC) LT John Abel will contact you regarding details of the training.

 Earning your NAUI Scuba Diver Certification card is an accomplishment for which you will rightfully feel proud and you will be ready to begin a lifetime of underwater adventures and discovering.